hanhansel/Event-Analytics-Dashboard-with-Looker-Studio/README.md

-BINUS University Event Analytics Dashboard (Looker Studio) Designed and developed a suite of interactive dashboards in Looker Studio to analyze data from over 25,000 participants across 74 university events.
-These dashboards transformed raw data into actionable insights on event performance, engagement trends, and participant demographics, helping BINUS University evaluate past activities and plan future initiatives more effectively.
+Event Analytics Dashboard
+Designed and developed a suite of interactive dashboards in Looker Studio to analyze data from over 25,000 participants across 74 university events.
+These dashboards transformed raw data into actionable insights on event performance, engagement trends, and participant demographics, enabling the evaluation of past activities and the planning of future initiatives more effectively.

-Page 1 – Participant Insights: Visualized key participant attributes, including Binusian status, faculty, major, and campus location, providing a comprehensive overview of attendee demographics.
+Page 1 – Participant Insights: Visualized key participant attributes, including Student Class Standing, faculty, major, and campus location, providing a comprehensive overview of attendee demographics.

 Page 2 – Event Development & AI Recommendations: Featured AI-powered topic suggestions, communication channel analysis, and monthly participation trends to guide the planning of future events.